Skip To Main Content

 • Rash that might be disease related or unknown cause

-• Check with your primary care provider before sending student to school.
+• Check with your health care provider before sending student to school.

 • On antibiotics for any reason